History of Pennsylvania: Late 20th century

+Steel industry declines

-The state was hard-hit by the decline and restructuring of the steel industry and other heavy industries during the late 20th century.
+The state experience significant economic decline with the demise of the state's steel industry and other heavy industries, which began in the late 20th century and intensified in the 1980s.
 With job losses came heavy population losses, especially in Philadelphia and Pittsburgh.
 With the end of mining and the downturn of manufacturing, the state has turned to service industries.
 Pittsburgh's concentration of universities has enabled it to be a leader in technology and healthcare.
-Similarly, Philadelphia has a concentration of university expertise.
+Philadelphia has a concentration of university expertise.
 Healthcare, retail, transportation, and tourism are some of the state's growing industries of the postindustrial era.
-As in the rest of the nation, most residential population growth has occurred in suburban rather than central city areas, although both major cities have had significant revitalization in their downtown areas.
-Pittsburgh lost its place among the top ten most populous cities in the United States after the 1940s, while Philadelphia is now the fifth largest city after New York, Los Angeles, Chicago, and Houston.
-Philadelphia anchors the sixth-largest metropolitan area in the country, while Pittsburgh is the center of the twenty-second largest metro area in the country.
-The growth of the Lehigh Valley has made it one of the seventy most populous metro areas in the country, while Pennsylvania also has six other metro areas among the top 200 most populous American metro areas.
-Philadelphia forms part of the Northeast megalopolis and is associated with the Northeastern United States, while Pittsburgh is part of the Great Lakes Megalopolis and is often associated with the Midwestern United States and the Rust Belt.
+Like much of the rest of the nation, most residential population growth has occurred in suburban rather than urban areas, although both of the state's major cities have had significant revitalization of their downtown areas.

 After 1990, as information-based industries became more important in the economy, state and local governments put more resources into the old, well-established public library system.
 Some localities, however, used new state funding to cut local taxes.
 New ethnic groups, especially Hispanics, began entering the state to fill low skill jobs in agriculture and service industries.
 For example, in Chester County, Mexican migrants brought their Spanish language and cuisine when they were hired as agricultural laborers.
-Meanwhile Puerto Ricans built a large community in the state's third largest city, Allentown, becoming forty percent of the city's population by 2000.
+Meanwhile, Puerto Ricans built a large community in the state's third-largest city, Allentown, becoming forty percent of the city's population by 2000.

 21st century

 On September 11, 2001, during the terrorist attacks on the United States, the small town of Shanksville, Pennsylvania received worldwide attention after United Airlines Flight 93 crashed into a field in Stonycreek Township, 1.75 mi north of the town, killing all 40 civilians and four al-Qaeda hijackers on board.
 The hijackers had intended to fly the plane to Washington, D.C. and crash it into either the Capitol or the White House.

-However, after learning from family members via airphone of the earlier attacks on the World Trade Center, the passengers on board revolted against the hijackers and fought for control of the plane, causing it to crash.
+After learning from family members via airphone of the earlier attacks on the World Trade Center, the passengers on board revolted against the hijackers and fought for control of the plane, causing it to crash.
 It was the only one of the four aircraft hijacked that day that never reached its intended target and the heroism of the passengers has been commemorated.